ArtemDomnikoff/ArtemDomnikoff/README.md

 # Hi there 👋, I'm Artem - Python Developer
 ___

 I'm a beginner Python developer and always eager to learn and contribute to exciting projects.
-I strive to create quality applications and am ready to learn through hands-on experience.
+I strive to create quality applications and ready to learn through hands-on experience.
 If you're looking to add a motivated and dedicated team member to your project or if you have an opportunity for a Python developer, I'd love to collaborate with you! 🚀
 ___

 ### Languages and Tools: